tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 In [Introduction](introduction-to-learning-japanese.html#writing-systems)
 I briefly mentioned what writing systems Japanese has.
-Typing in Japanese requires you to be at least somewhat familiar with hiragana, katakana and kanji.
+Typing in Japanese requires you to be at least somewhat familiar with hiragana, katakana, and kanji.
 The writing systems are covered in their own articles.
 For now you need to understand that due to complexity of these writing systems they can't be typed directly.